www.vatican.va

 He succeeded Cardinal Hummes as Archbishop of São Paulo on 21 March 2007.

-On 24 June 2008 he was appointed President Delegate of the XII Ordinary General Assembly of the Synod of Bishops, “The Word of God in the Life and Mission of the Church” (5-26 October 2008).
-He participated in the III Extraordinary General Assembly of the Synod of Bishops (October 2014) on The Pastoral Challenges of the Family in the Context of Evangelization and in the XIV Ordinary General Assembly on The Vocation and Mission of the Family in the Church and Contemporary World (October 2015).
+On 24 June 2008 he was appointed President-Delegate of the Ordinary General Assembly of the Synod of Bishops, “The Word of God in the Life and Mission of the Church” (5-26 October 2008).
+He participated in the Extraordinary General Assembly of the Synod of Bishops on the Pastoral Challenges of the Family in the Context of Evangelization (October 2014) and in the Ordinary General Assembly on “The Vocation and Mission of the Family in the Church and Contemporary World” (October 2015).

-He was a Member of the Council of Cardinals for the Study of Organizational and Economic Affairs of the Holy See.
+He was a member of the Council of Cardinals for the Study of Organizational and Economic Affairs of the Holy See.

 He participated in the conclave of March 2013, which elected Pope Francis.